- Download our Moving to New Zealand Guide (PDF)

 + PRO: It's uncrowded

-Population of New Zealand
+People in New Zealand

-+ PRO: It has really friendly people
++ PRO: Really friendly locals

 Everyone who's ever been to New Zealand seems to gush about how friendly Kiwis are.
 This has a lot to do with their relaxed attitude towards life in general.

-+ PRO: It's very multi-cultural
++ PRO: It's very multicultural